yizhen47/OperitCoder/README.en.md

 ## Practical changes in this fork

-My goal is not to add random features, but to make the core path smoother, more stable, and less disruptive:
+The focus is not on adding random features, but on making the core path smoother, more stable, and less disruptive:

 - Reduce unnecessary dependencies and complexity (especially cloud-related parts)
 - Make the UI denser so you can see more useful content in one screen